Beach clubs in Rota

 Beach Club Playa de la Luz

-Rated 4.3 stars from 204 reviews.
-Pricing is moderate at €€, with paid on-site parking available.
-The club opens daily during the season, typically from late afternoon into the evening.
-It's wheelchair accessible and accepts card payments.
+Pricing is moderate for what you get.
+Paid on-site parking is available.
+The club opens daily during the season, typically from late afternoon into the evening, and it's wheelchair accessible.

-Mamba Beach Club is on Playa del Rompidillo, right below the old town.
-It's a cocktail-forward spot with a Mediterranean restaurant, live music, and a laid-back weekend vibe.
-Cocktails are the most-mentioned item in reviews, followed by sardine espetos grilled over coals.
+Mamba Beach Club is right on Playa del Rompidillo, below the old town.
+Cocktails are the main draw, alongside sardine espetos grilled over coals.
+The atmosphere leans romantic, with hammocks and sunbeds on the sand.

 Beefree Chiringuito & Beach Club

-The menu covers breakfast through dinner with seafood, rice dishes, and bluefin tuna from the Cádiz coast.
-Live music and DJ sessions run through the summer.
+Live music and DJs run through summer.
 Dogs are welcome, which is unusual for beach clubs in Spain.
+The club operates seasonally, from spring to autumn.

-The 3.8-star rating is the lowest in Rota's lineup.
-Reviews split sharply: nearly half are five-star, but 15% are one-star, with complaints about service speed and pricing on busy days.
-Sunset views from this stretch of Costa Ballena are genuinely good, and that's what keeps people coming back.
-The club operates seasonally from spring to autumn.
+Beefree has the most polarised reviews of any club in Rota.
+Nearly half are five-star, but slow service and pricing on busy days come up repeatedly.
+The sunset views from this stretch of Costa Ballena are genuinely good, and that's what keeps people coming back.

 Beach Club La Ballena

 Reservations are required here.
-The club serves brunch, lunch, and dinner.
-Pricing sits at €€.
-About 48% of reviews are five-star, with some criticism of food quality versus price.
-The Costa Ballena location is about 5 km south of Rota's town centre.
+The club serves brunch, lunch, and dinner, and it's about 5 km south of Rota's town centre.
+Book ahead if you're going on a summer weekend.

 Frequently asked questions about Rota beach clubs